Gov. Wes Moore signs voting rights, immigration, foster care bills

 Md. juvenile courts can order DHMH care of child after 21

-Juvenile courts can order seriously disabled children under the guardianship of the state to continue receiving care after they age out of the foster system to prevent a lapse in services during the transition to the adult system, the state Court of Appeals has ruled.
-Dustin R. turned 21 in 2013.
-During the process of […]
+Juvenile courts can order seriously disabled children under the guardianship of the state to continue receiving care after they age out of the foster system to prevent a lapse in […]

 All’s well that ends well on National Adoption Day